-Ukraine’s FM says over 1,400 Africans recruited to fight for Russia in war
+Ukraine says over 1,400 Africans recruited to fight for Russia in war

-Ukraine accuses Russia of luring recruits from Africa into ‘suicidal’ military contracts to bolster its war efforts.
+Foreign minister accuses Russian government of luring recruits from African countries into ‘suicidal’ military contracts to bolster its war efforts.

 Ukrainian Foreign Minister Andrii Sybiha has said that more than 1,400 people from 36 African nations are known to be fighting for Russia in its war against Ukraine, urging governments to warn their citizens against joining a conflict where they are “quickly killed”.